Unpriortized Autoencoder For Image Generation: Latent Density Estimation

 \subsection{Latent Density Estimator (LDE)}

-The LDE requires high flexibility because $p_{data}(z)$, which is not regularized as a specific prior, can have various types of distributions and can be a very complex multidimensional distribution.
-The proposed approach of latent density estimator is based on the method in RNADE \cite{uria2013rnade}.
+The proposed approach of LDE is based on the method in RNADE \cite{uria2013rnade}.
 If $z$ is a $D$-dimimensional real-valued vector whose $i$-th element is denoted by $z_i$, we factorize $p_{\lambda}(z)$ using the chain rule: